nighttime/Arctos/README.md

 pip install uniplot
 ```

+On the first run, language model files will be downloaded and cached.

-2. Experiment parameters can be changed in `config.py`
+Experiment parameters can be changed in `config.py`

-3. Generating new datasets can be done using the provided `prep_dataset.py` script, which can be configured with different train+dev configurations plus a suite of tests.
+Generating new datasets can be done using the provided `prep_dataset.py` script, which can be configured with different train+dev configurations plus a suite of tests.
+These configurations are done using the global variables at the top of the file.

 ### The Name??
 Arctos is the species name of the grizzly bear!